Roberts Wesleyan University

-Roberts Wesleyan University is a private Christian university near Rochester, New York, United States.
+Roberts Wesleyan University is a private Christian university in Chili, New York, near Rochester, New York, United States.
 It was the first educational institution established for Free Methodists in North America.
 Roberts is accredited by the Middle States Commission on Higher Education.
 In the fall of 2023, Roberts Wesleyan enrolled 1621 students in undergraduate, graduate, adult degree completion and doctoral programs.